blakazulu/search-mcp/docs/tasks/completed/11-upgrades/SMCP-093-connection-pooling.md

 1. **Already persistent** - We connect once at startup, reuse for all operations
 2. **Embedded database** - LanceDB is local/embedded, not client-server
 3. **No connection overhead** - Unlike network DBs, there's no TCP/auth handshake
-4. **mcp-vector-search comparison invalid** - They use ChromaDB (client-server), we use LanceDB (embedded)
+4. **Client-server comparison invalid** - Other implementations use client-server DBs like ChromaDB, we use LanceDB (embedded)

 ## Original Overview (For Reference)

-Implement connection pooling for LanceDB operations, inspired by mcp-vector-search's ChromaDB pooling which achieves 13.6% performance improvement. ~~Currently we create new connections for each operation.~~ **INCORRECT: We already reuse a single connection.**
+Implement connection pooling for LanceDB operations to achieve potential 10-15% performance improvement. ~~Currently we create new connections for each operation.~~ **INCORRECT: We already reuse a single connection.**

 ## Current Problem